Walking Off The Beaten Track on Walney Island

 “People are coming back and saying they’ve seen lots of seals today but the tide is going out now,” explains Heather Chislett, a volunteer warden at Cumbria Wildlife Trust.
 “But high tide was an hour ago so they’ll mostly be gone now.”

 We’ve come to South Walney Nature Reserve on a mission to spot seals.
-Seal spotting is an easy way to persuade the kids out for a walk and Walney Island is one of the few places in Cumbria with a reliable seal colony.
+Seal spotting is an easy way to persuade the kids out for a walk; especially young kids, and it’s one of the few places in Cumbria with a reliable seal colony.
 Even as she speaks, Heather spots our disappointment.

 “They might still be around!
 You never know.
 Look out in the bay for grey seals and common seals.
 When they come bobbing up you can tell them apart by their different noses.”

 She shows us the public sightings board at the warden’s hut and enthuses us to look out for other things, lots of other things.
 Birds, bugs, bees and plants.
+A toddlers paradise.
 This place is not just about the seals.